MCDReforged/MCDReforged/docs/source/plugin_dev/plugin_catalogue.rst

 Plugin catalogue will automatically detect the releases in your plugin repository and extract the plugin download url in the assets, as long as the release follows the following restrictions:

+* Pre-release: It should not be a pre-release
 * Release tag name: **the same as the version of the released plugin**, can be in one of the following format

 .. list-table::